mahavedalla/mahavedalla/docs/questions/buddha/can-a-buddha-be-killed-by-violence.md

-# Can a Buddha be killed by violence?
+Question: Can a Buddha be killed by violence?
 Category: Buddha
 Sutta References: Vin Cv.7.3
 Answer: No.